MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 Organizations don't always have a single reference for their standard terminology.
 Lack of a single reference makes it hard to find definitions or expansions for these acronyms.
 Microsoft Search solves that problem with Acronyms.

 ## What users experience
-Microsoft Search users can get definitions with Acronyms in [Bing](https://Bing.com), [Microsoft Office 365](https://Office.com), and [Microsoft SharePoint Online](https://products.office.com/sharepoint/collaboration).
-In the **Search** boxes in the header bars, users enter queries like these examples:
+Microsoft Search users can get definitions with Acronyms in [Bing](https://Bing.com).
+In the **Search** box, users enter queries like these examples:

 - *What is* DNN
 - *Define* DNN